Description of the company’s business

 Bank deposits include cash, bank deposits and other monetary instruments with a maturity of less than three months at the date of purchase.

-Petoro implemented a new pension plan with effect from 1 January 2016.
-This is a defined contribution plan pursuant to the Defined Contribution Pensions Act.
+Petoro implemented a new pension plan for employees with effect from 1 January 2016.
+This is a defined contribution plan pursuant to the Defined Contribution Pensions Act with maximum rates.
 The company has a transitional arrangement for employees who are less than 15 years from retirement age.
 Premiums for the defined contribution plan are expensed on a continuous basis.

 The capitalised obligation relating to the defined benefit plan for employees who remain in the defined benefit scheme, is the present value of the defined obligation on the balance sheet date less the fair value of the plan assets, adjusted for unrecorded change in estimates.
 The pension obligation is calculated annually by an independent actuary on the basis of a linear earnings method and expected final pay.
 The pension plan is valued at its expected fair value.
 The net book liability includes payroll tax.

-Net pension expense is included in payroll expenses and comprises premiums for the defined contribution scheme and pension rights earned over the period, interest charges on the estimated pension obligation, expected return on pension plan assets, the recorded effect of estimate changes and accrued payroll tax from the defined benefit scheme.
-Payment of earned pension rights in the event of early retirement is reported as pension.
+The period’s pension expense is included in payroll expenses and comprises pension rights earned over the period, interest charges on the estimated pension obligation, expected return on pension plan assets, the recorded effect of estimate changes and accrued payroll tax from the benefit-based scheme, as well as premiums for the contribution-based scheme.

 Changes made to estimates as a result of new information or changes in actuarial assumptions in excess of the larger of 10 per cent of the value of the pension plan assets or 10 per cent of the pension obligations are recorded in the income statement over a period which corresponds to the employees’ expected average remaining period of employment.

 Correction of errors in previous years’ pension liabilities has reduced equity as of 1 January 2016, ref.
 Note 10.